picniclin/NYC_yl5240/README.md

 - 1A means Census ACS2006-2010

-The columns names and their meaning have been listed below.
+The variables and their columns names are listed below.

 ### 4.1 Geographical Variables
-**8 Geographical Variables**:
+**Eight Geographical Variables**:

 #### 1) census tract code
 Census Tract Identifier